Dave Greenfield: Career

-He was a musical perfectionist and could be awkward in social situations; observations consistent with his diagnosis, never made public during his lifetime, of what Burnel inaccurately described as a "very high-functioning autistic".
+He was a musical perfectionist and could be awkward in social situations; observations consistent with his diagnosis, never made public during his lifetime, of what Burnel described as a "very high-functioning autistic".
 For many years he was a member of Grantanbrycg, the Cambridgeshire branch of the UK re-enactment group Regia Anglorum.

 Musical style and equipment

 Greenfield's sound and style of playing, particularly on the Stranglers' debut album Rattus Norvegicus, has been compared to that of Ray Manzarek of the Doors.
 The comparison was even made at the Stranglers' inception by Jean-Jacques Burnel, who said Greenfield had not heard of the Doors at the time.
 Greenfield admitted that he knew a few Doors tracks, those being "Light My Fire" and "Riders on the Storm".
 He cited the works of Rick Wakeman of Yes and Jon Lord of Deep Purple as his early influences.
 He was also noted for his trademark style of playing rapid arpeggios.
-His distinctive sound on the early Stranglers recordings involved the use of Hohner Cembalet (model N), Hammond L-100 electric organ, a Minimoog synthesizer, and later an Oberheim OB-Xa.
+His distinctive sound on the early Stranglers recordings involved the use of Hohner Cembalet (model N), (Note: Restoration of Greenfield's Hohner Cembalet featured in a February 2026 episode of The Repair Shop television series.)
+Hammond L-100 electric organ, a Minimoog synthesizer, and later an Oberheim OB-Xa.

 Greenfield wrote a piece of waltz-time harpsichord music during recording for The Meninblack, which was discarded by other members of the Stranglers, but was later adapted into their biggest hit "Golden Brown", with lyrics from Hugh Cornwell and music from Greenfield and Jet Black, although the band themselves did not initially see this as a potential single.
 In addition to its chart success, the song also won an Ivor Novello award.